About my art-making processes

 Sometimes I include interactive digital elements - such as QR codes to give people the choice of how they would like to experience my artwork - in silence or with soundscapes.
 I often include my planning drawings alongside my installations, as I find people are as interested in my exploratory processes as the final production.

-I've been making sculptures and installations using gum-strip tape & linseed oil with different light sources since my time as a student at Ruskin School of Fine Art, Oxford.
+I've been making sculptures and installations using paper cured in linseed oil with different light sources since my time as a student at Ruskin School of Fine Art, Oxford.

 I put together a combination of materials and casting processes via exploration and reflection on feeling homesick at the time and wanting to make my sense of loss more visible/tangible.